Eoxcoin/Wallets/README.md

 Compiled wallets / daemon for download

-Go to "Releases" for quick wallet download
+Go to "Release" for quick wallet download

 Wallets available for Windows, Ubuntu 18.04 Compiled daemon also available for Ubuntu 18.04.